Rental License Ordinance and Training

 Access online refresher course.

 The training will take about an hour to complete.
-Once you successfully complete the training, you will receive a confirmation email with a certificate of completion you can download for your records.
-The city will be automatically notified, and your training status will be updated in the license system.
+Once you successfully complete the training, the city will be automatically notified, and your training status will be updated in the license system.

 Owners and managers who previously took the crime free training offered the by St. Louis Park police department also qualify to take the rental license refresher course.

-For questions about the rental license training contact Katie Kline, housing specialist, at 952.928.1314 or kkline@stlouisparkmn.gov.
+For questions about your rental license training status contact Kaitlin Lofgren at 952.924.2588 or klofgren@stlouisparkmn.gov.